 - Place ½ inch of oil in a 12 inch cast iron skillet, or other large heavy bottom pan, and heat to 375°F over high heat.
 If you don't have a thermometer, the oil should sizzle if you drop a bit of flour on its surface.

-- Carefully place 2 to 3 pieces of coated steak into oil.
-Cook, flipping occasionally, until golden brown and crisp on both sides, about 4 minutes total.
-Transfer to a wire rack set into a large sheet pan and season with salt to taste.
+- Transfer to a wire rack set into a paper towel lined large sheet pan and season with a pinch of salt.
 Repeat with remaining steaks.
 Keep steaks and biscuits warm in a 200° oven while you make the gravy.

 For the gravy